juhahinkula/juhahinkula.github.io/_posts/2016-07-08-crudboot-security.markdown

 }
 {% endhighlight %}

 The login page is done with Thymeleaf.
-Spring Security provides a filter that intercepts that request and authenticates the user.
+Spring Security provides a filter that intercepts the request and authenticates the user.
 If the user fails to authenticate, the page is redirected to "/login?error" and login page page displays the appropriate error message.

 {% highlight html %}
 <!DOCTYPE html>